London in World War II: Changes to buildings and public spaces

 Many areas in London such as Bloomsbury and Belgravia feature wrought-iron railings around houses and gardens such as Russell Square, Bedford Square and Bloomsbury Square.
 In the early part of the war, metal railing fences of such areas were melted down and manufactured into aeroplanes, tanks and ammunition to serve the war effort.

 Towards the end of the war, the question arose of whether to replace them.
 Bloomsbury in particular housed many poorer Londoners who lived near to many garden squares, but were barred from accessing them by the railings.
 In the newspaper Tribune, author and journalist George Orwell called the removal "a democratic gesture", saying, "more green spaces were now open to the public, and you could stay in the parks till all hours instead of being hounded out at closing times by grim-faced keepers."

+The National Gallery had been empty of paintings since the beginning of the war, with most of the collection dispersed in museums around Wales or, from the summer of 1941, a disused slate mine near Blaenau Ffestiniog.
+Instead, the director of the gallery, Kenneth Clark, invited the pianist Myra Hess to give a concert in the empty building.
+It drew large crowds and became venue for a series of lunchtime concerts.
+The Gallery also began showing temporary exhibitions, and from 1942, one painting was brought back from the slate mine each month, beginning the Picture of the Month scheme which still runs at the gallery to this day.